-Nights to remember at Nakagin Capsule Tower Tokyo Japan.
+Nights to remember at Tokyo’s Nakagin Capsule Tower.
 Our first trip to Japan started impressive, different and somehow adventurous.
 We didn’t choose a gay-friendly hotel for our first nights in Tokyo.
-Instead, we used a unique and rare Airbnb offer to stay in an architectural icon, the world famous Nakagin Capsule Tower.
+Instead, we used a unique and rare Airbnb offer to stay in an architectural icon, the world famous Capsule Tower in the Japanese capital city.
 Designed by the architect Kisho Kurokawa, the capsule tower as a compilation of 140 living cubes is a remarkable building of the Japanese Metabolism finished in 1972.
 The building is located right in the center of one of the financial districts of the Japanese capital Tokyo, Shimbashi.
 The capsule tower is surrounded by modern skyscrapers looking a bit lost in the present world.

-First nights in Tokyo, Japan: Staying at Nakagin Capsule Tower
+First nights in Tokyo at the famous Capsule Tower

-A stay at Nakagin Capsule Tower: A lot History – No luxury
+A lot History – No luxury at all

 Additional to the cubes, there is more to see in the icon of Metabolism.
 Once you are “checked-in” you can go and explore the building.
 Architecture lovers prepare for some painful experiences.
 Everywhere you will find damaged interior and cubes, leaking water from the docking locations of the cubes, and self-made plastic installations by the residents to keep their small homes as dry as possible.
 The doors have been open, so we went all the way up to the rooftop of the Nakagin tower.
 It was incredibly interesting to see the (old) construction of the Japanese cube tower from outside so close.